hejtmy/ib-psych/content/topics/research/ethics/index.md

 3. Selection of Subjects

 While scientist's curiosity is a good reason to conduct a research, it is not a completely good reason to take away time from people.
 Thus any study requiring participation from human subjects should assess it's benefits to justify the means.
-As far as a concrete specific practices, there are certain rights each participant has and which should be folowed:
+As far as a concrete specific practices, there are certain rights each participant has and which should be followed:

 1. Right to know about the purpose of the study (informed consent, debriefing, results sharing)
 2. Right for fair treatment (right to quit the study at any point)